-Widespread and sustained inflation and related interest rate increases are resulting in higher input costs for equipment, products and services, upward wage pressures and higher interest expense.
-Economic weakness and uncertainty could also cause the Corporation's results of operations to vary materially from expectations.
-In addition, adverse economic conditions may lead to a lower demand for certain of the Corporation's products, a declining level of retail and commercial activity and increased incidences of customer inability to pay or timely pay for the services or products that the Corporation provides.
-This may also make it difficult for the Corporation to raise its prices enough to offset rising costs, increased costs of borrowing and reduced amount of funding available in the financial markets, all of which could adversely affect the Corporation's results of operations, cash flows, financial condition and prospects.
+Inflationary pressures and interest rate fluctuations may result in higher input costs for equipment, products and services, upward wage pressures and higher interest expense.
+Adverse economic conditions, such as economic downturns or recessions, rising global trade challenges, including trade barriers and tariffs threatened to be imposed by the U.S. administration on Canadian goods (and/or Canadian government's response to such tariffs), or geopolitical instability, could also cause the Corporation's results of operations to vary materially from expectations.
+In addition, adverse economic conditions may lead to a lower demand for certain of the Corporation's products and services, a declining level of retail and commercial activity and increased incidences of customer inability to pay or timely pay for the services or products that the Corporation provides.
+These conditions and uncertainties may also make it difficult for the Corporation to raise its prices enough to offset rising costs, may increase costs of borrowing and may reduce the availability of funding in the financial markets, all of which could adversely affect the Corporation's results of operations, cash flows, financial condition and prospects.

 Interest and other expenses could vary materially from expectations depending on changes in interest rates, borrowing costs, currency exchange rates, and costs of hedging activities.
-For example, in response to increasing inflation, the Bank of Canada and the U.S. Federal Reserve, along with central banks around the world, have been raising interest rates and signalled potential additional rate increases.
-It is difficult to predict the impact of such events on the Corporation, its customers or economic markets more broadly, which have been and will continue to be highly dependent upon the actions of governments and businesses in response to macroeconomic events, and the effectiveness of those actions.
+The Corporation, its customers and economic markets more broadly, have been and will continue to be highly dependent upon the actions of governments and businesses in response to macroeconomic events, and the effectiveness of those actions.
 Economic downturns may also lead to restructuring actions and associated expenses.